jphein/duo/README.md

 # Discord <> Ulitma Online Bridge
 Discord & Ultima Online bridge using EasyUO.
+This will allow you to both send and receive messages from your Ultima online charactor using Discord chat service.
+Also included is a simple vendor search.

 ## Javascript Discord Bot
 * discord2easyuo.js